mozilla/telemetry-airflow/README.md

   - Click the "Clear" button
   - Confirm that you want to clear it
   - The task should be scheduled to run again straight away.

-### Triggering backfill tasks using the CLI

-- SSH into the ECS container instance
-- List docker containers using `docker ps`
-- Log in to one of the docker containers using `docker exec -it <container_id> bash`.
-The web server instance is a good choice.
-- Run the desired backfill command, something like `$ airflow backfill main_summary -s 2018-05-20 -e 2018-05-26`

 ### CircleCI